 If your condition is life threatening or critical, you will receive immediate attention.
 While an emergency doctor will lead your care, your medical team may include physician’s assistants, registered nurses and nursing assistants.

 Yes, your family can be with you in the Emergency Center.
 We recommend that only one family member or friend is with the patient at any given time.
-Because we’re taking steps to keep our patients safe and stop the spread of COVID-19, you may be asked to follow additional visitor requirements.
+Because we’re taking steps to keep our patients safe and stop the spread of

 The severity of your illness or injury may determine the amount of time you’ll be asked to wait.
 Patients with emergency medical conditions, like severe bleeding, chest pain or signs of stroke, for example, will be seen immediately.